Hinduism in the West Indies: Saint Lucia

 Most of the Indian community in Saint Lucia have converted to Christianity.
 Only 325 people were reported as Hindus in the 2001 census (0.2% of the total population census).
 The 2010 Census showed the percentage total of Hindus had increased to 0.3%.
-Most of them were recent immigrants.
-Of the original East Indian community, only 1-2% retains Hinduism.

 Saint Vincent and the Grenadines

 The 2000 census reported 83 Hindus in Saint Vincent and the Grenadines making up 0.08% of the total population.
 The 2000 Census showed that Hindus in St Vincent-Grenadines were overwhelmingly male, with only 77 females for every 100 males on average.
 The 2000 Census also showed a very youthful Hindu population, with less than 1.5% of Hindus being classified as "elder".

 Trinidad and Tobago

-Hinduism is a minority but significant religion in Trinidad and Tobago, making up over 18% in the 2011 census, the second largest religion in the islands.
+Hinduism is a minority but significant religion in Trinidad and Tobago, making up over 22% in the 2011 census, the second largest religion in the islands.
 Hinduism has had a presence for 170 years, when the first Indians came to work.
-There are currently 240,100 Hindus in Trinidad and Tobago, with the decline resulting from emigration.